BrookeHeck/data-structures-and-algorithms/javascript/sorting/merge-sort/README.md

 This algorithm is O(n * log(n)).
 The splitting algorithm happens log(n) times.
 The merging algorithm happens n - 1 times.
 When you combine both these efficiencies you get a O(n * log(n)).

 ### Space
-This algorithm requires a temporary array to be when merging the left and right arrays.
+This algorithm requires a temporary array to be created when splitting the left and right arrays.
 The array is dependent on the n, so we can O(n) efficiency for space.

 ## Resources
 [Algorithms: Merge Sort](https://www.youtube.com/watch?v=KF2j-9iSf4Q)